UoM-Robotics-Society/HackABot2023/mona/README.md

 -	PC-to-Robot communication
 -	Basic robot locomotion

+To test your system come to the arena and connect to the WiFi MONA_Arena, Password: MONA_Arena Only 2 teams can test at a time.

 Useful links to information, websites and examples can be found in the info folder.

 Each team will be issued with 2 MONA robots, an Arduino Nano and 3 NRF24 radio modules to help in the challenge.